Earthquakes on May 9, 2026

 6.3 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 3 km SW of Brawley, CA at 23:15 UTC on May 9, 2026.
-It arrived roughly 1 hours after a larger magnitude 3.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a shallow crustal earthquake, focused at 6.3 km depth.
+May 9, 2026 brought a magnitude 2.3 earthquake 3 km SW of Brawley, CA, logged at 23:15 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 3.4 earthquake that occurred about 1 hours earlier.
+At a depth of 6.3 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 32.959°, -115.552°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 32.959°N, -115.552°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09